Latest Update for BEEE

 Mode of Payment : Net Banking | Credit Card | Debit Card | Demand Draft

-- Candidates are required fill in their personal details such as name, parents name, date of birth, nationality, mother tongue, religion, gender, parent's occupation, physically challenged or not, and more.
-Click on Save application and proceed further.
+In the next step, candidates will be required to provide personal details such as name, parents' name, date of birth, nationality, mother tongue, religion, gender, parent's occupation, physically challenged or not, and more.
+Once submitted, Click on Save application and proceed further.

-Candidates are advised to download and save a copy of their filled in application form for their reference.
+Candidates must carefully review the details in the application form before filling all the details.
+After successful submission, the application number will be allotted to candidates.
+Candidates are advised to download and save a copy of their filled in application form for future reference.

 Units and measurement